Hello and welcome to podcast of the Lotus Eaters episode 1263 on 30th of September 2025.

 You actually can't live in this country if you don't have a smartphone.

-We were the test rabbits, now they want to expand it to the rest of Europe.
+Now they want to expand it to the rest of Europe.

 Sorry.

-Well, I don't blame you, um Sophie.
+Well, I don't blame you, Sophie.

-But um no we don't blame you, but obviously that is an example of why it's bad.
+We don't blame you, but obviously that is an example of why it's bad.

-And what I'm hearing is don't move to Denmark.
+And what I'm hearing is, don't move to Denmark.

 Got it.